Mercy Academy

 Mercy Academy, in full, The Academy of Our Lady of Mercy, is an all-girls Roman Catholic high school in Louisville, Kentucky that opened in 1885 and is sponsored by the Sisters of Mercy.

 In 1869, the first Sisters of Mercy in Louisville arrived from their community in St. Louis to run a struggling Federal Marine Hospital.
 They began a teaching ministry.
 By 1872, they had established St. Catherine Academy, and in 1885, they conferred the first high school diplomas under the name of The Academy of Our Lady of Mercy.
 The high school program continued to grow until a new facility was needed.
 The Sisters opened a new academy building at 1176 East Broadway in 1901, where it was to remain until 2007.

 Mercy Academy is in the Roman Catholic Archdiocese of Louisville, and is currently located on a 24 acre campus at 5801 Fegenbush Lane in Southeast Jefferson County near the Hurstbourne Lane Extension, with General Electric's Appliance Park complex on the opposite side of Fegenbush Lane, though hidden from direct view by a wooded buffer zone.
 Mercy was named a Blue Ribbon School by the U.S. Department of Education in 2000.
 Mercy was the first all-girls school in the nation, and first school in Kentucky, to receive STEM certification in 2016 from AdvancED.

-Short Facts
+Short facts

 Mercy's student teacher ratio is 12:1 and the average number of students in a grade is 130.

-Beck Wise Montague became the school's president in 2018.
+Becky Wise Montague became the school's president in 2018.

 Mercy Academy holds a fundraiser walk every year for financial aid and raise around 90,000 to 100,000 dollars each year.

 Mercy Academy currently has 35 clubs and committees.

 Mercy Academy currently has 15 sports teams.